twosixlabs/armory/docs/docker.md

 ## Images
-There are three docker images that are published to dockerhub for every release of the armory framework:
+There are four docker images that are currently published to dockerhub for every release of the armory framework:

 1. `twosixarmory/tf1:<version>`
 2. `twosixarmory/tf2:<version>`
 3. `twosixarmory/pytorch:<version>`
+4. `twosixarmory/pytorch-deepspeech:<version>`

 When using `armory launch` or `armory exec` the framework specific arguments will utilize one of these three images.